-Each candidate is judged against the standards presented in the NMSU Policy Manual and the Library Promotion and Tenure Policy.
+Each candidate is judged against the standards presented in the ARP and the Library Promotion and Tenure Policy.
 The review process does not permit comparison with other individuals.

 Candidates for tenure or promotion must be judged on their performance of the duties assigned to them, following agreed-upon allocations of effort.
 In the promotion and tenure process, the quality of professional performance and competence in carrying out one's assigned responsibilities in support of the goals of the Library is of primary importance.
-The process needs to involve broad consultation by groups and individuals with successively broader views of the mission of the University, and provide the opportunity for appeal.
+The integrity of the process relies upon consultation by groups and individuals with successively broader views of the mission of the University, and participation by the involved faculty member who has an opportunity to seek redress for perceived violations of policy, rules or procedure which might unfairly affect the outcome (ARP 9.32, Part 2).
 In order to achieve fairness, transparency, and broad-based participation, all of the parties must base decisions on the documentation called for by this policy.